libri-gmbh/gitlab-settings-enforcer/README.md

-# gitlab-project-settings-state-enforcer
+# GitLab Settings Enforcer

-Enforces the settings of GitLab repositories by reading config files and talking to the GitLab API.
+Enforces GitLab project settings by reading a config file and talking to the GitLab API(s).

 # Usage